sf-wdi-39/project-01/README.md

 * A link to your website **hosted on Heroku**
 * A link to your **source code on GitHub**
 * A `README.md` file that serves as your **project documentation** (this is important!)
-* A **brief presentation**, in the company of friends, illustrating:
+* A **brief presentation**, in the company of friends following the guidelines below.
-    - Triumphs
-    - Challenges
-    - Words of Wisdom
-    - And _3_ lines(!) of code you want to share with your classmates, copied into a seperate document.

 ## Presentation guidelines

+Presentations will be at 10:30am on Monday July 31st.
 Each member of your group should speak for in equal amounts in presenting the following information for 8-10 minutes:

 * Who is this product for?
 * Demo of the site.
 * What was your greatest technical challenge?
+Triumph?
-* From each member of your pair, what 3-20 lines of code were most interesting and exciting to you?
+* From each member of your pair, what 3-15 lines of code were most interesting and exciting to you?
 Why?
 What does this code do?
 Explaining your code is a critical piece of the interview process, so practice for this part!
+* Any words of wisdom you'd like to share

+Please rehearse and prepare for your presentation!

 ## Presentation Tips
 * Please zoom your browser window to 150%.